erf/let_me_out/ABOUT.md

 I also wanted to challenge myself and perhaps create something i could showcase for future employers.

-Winning a price would not be too shabby, either ;)
+Winning a price would not be too shabby either ;)

 ## What it does